Teaching excellence in lacrosse, character and sportsmanship since 1972

 Greenwich Youth Lacrosse (GYL) is the founding lacrosse program to the town of Greenwich, CT.
 GYL is the only non profit lacrosse organization in Greenwich serving Kindergarten through 8th grade boys and girls since 1972.
 GYL is a member of the CONNY lacrosse association in the state of Connecticut and Westchester/Bronx NY.
 CONNY serves all town-based programs and promotes a season-ending league tournament at Yale University.
 GYL has trained tens of thousands of players since its inception and prides itself on teaching the game of lacrosse through sportsmanship, respect for the individual, integrity, effort, enjoyment, teamwork and loyalty.

-Boys and girls are at Greenwich High School Friday & Saturday
+Boys and girls are at Greenwich High School every Friday & Saturday until May 18 (10 weeks in total).

 Please arrive 15 minutes early to pick up your jerseys on any Saturday.